View Additional Course Information

 Sidney Kimmel Medical College at Thomas Jefferson University

-The 3rd Annual Jefferson Sleep Medicine Symposium is specifically designed for primary care physicians and selected practicing specialists in a variety of fields, including sleep medicine, pulmonary/critical care, neurology, psychiatry, cardiology, dentistry, as well as other health care providers such as psychologists, physician extenders, respiratory therapists, sleep medicine technologists, and nurses/nurse specialists.
+The 5th Annual Sleep Medicine Symposium is specifically designed for primary care physicians and selected practicing specialists in a variety of fields, including sleep medicine, pulmonary/critical care medicine, neurology, psychiatry, dentistry, as well as other health care providers such as psychologists, physician extenders, respiratory therapists, sleep medicine technologists, and nurses/nurse practitioners.

 FACULTY DISCLOSURE STATEMENT

 All faculty participating in continuing medical education activities sponsored by Sidney Kimmel Medical College at Thomas Jefferson University are expected to disclose to the activity audience any real or apparent conflict(s) of interest related to the content of their presentation(s).
 Full disclosure of faculty relationships will be made at this activity.
 Jefferson Conflict of Interest resolution process may result in changes to the agenda.